ParthJohri/Lumos-Bot/README.md

 ## *Feedback and Support*

-If you encounter any issues, have suggestions, or need assistance, feel free to reach out to me.
+If you encounter any issues, have suggestions, or need assistance, feel free to contact me.

 Enjoy using the WhatsApp Bot and have a great time interacting with your group members!